 Magic for men in Montreal - the perfect bachelor weekend

 The wide range of thrills and spills available to tourists in Montreal will delight you and your crew, and there is an endless list of ways to enjoy your time in this magical Quebecois city.
 From fine foods to bow-and-arrow hi-jinks, there will be something here that all your party will love.
+There are rooftop restaurants and department stores to explore as well.
 Montreal truly is the perfect city for a bachelor party - so plan your itinerary and get ready for a great time.

 Get Trip101 in your inbox